Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Social Planner's and Monopolist's Benchmarks

 \item If $r(\bm{\gamma}) \ge 1$ with $\gamma_i = \|\bm{\gamma}\|_\infty$, then

-In this case, $\bm{x}^\dagger = r(\bm{q}^\dagger)\bm{\beta}$ holds, and $\bm{A}^\dagger(\bm{q}^\dagger)$ is unique and exhibits product polarization, with $\bm{a}^\dagger_i = \bm{\beta}$ and $\bm{a}^\dagger_j = -\bm{\beta}$ for all $j \neq i$. \end{enumerate} \end{proposition}
+In this case, $\bm{x}^\dagger = r(\bm{q}^\dagger)\bm{\beta}$ holds, and $\bm{A}^\dagger$ is unique and exhibits product polarization, with $\bm{a}^\dagger_i = \bm{\beta}$ and $\bm{a}^\dagger_j = -\bm{\beta}$ for all $j \neq i$. \end{enumerate} \end{proposition}

-Proposition~\ref{prop_sp} establishes that there are three distinct patterns of characteristics design that can arise at the social planner's optimum.
-These patterns are determined by the distribution of firms' standalone values $\bm{\gamma}$, summarized by $R(\bm{\gamma})$ and $r(\bm{\gamma})$; see Figure~\ref{fig_sp} for a graphical illustration in the duopoly case.
+There are three distinct patterns of characteristics design that can arise at the social planner's optimum.
+These are determined by the summary statistics $R(\bm{\gamma})$ and $r(\bm{\gamma})$ of the distribution of firms' standalone values.
+A graphical illustration in the duopoly case is provided in Figure~\ref{fig_sp}.

 First, product differentiation arises when $R(\bm{\gamma})$ is sufficiently large while $r(\bm{\gamma})$ is not too large, as described in case~\eqref{prop_sp1}.
 The requirement on $R(\bm{\gamma})$ implies that firms' standalone values are sufficiently large in the aggregate.
-The requirement on $r(\bm{\gamma})$ rules out situations in which a single firm has an excessively large standalone value relative to the others.
-This is automatically satisfied in the symmetric case where $\gamma_i$ is constant across firms, and more generally when there are at least two firms with nearly equal and largest standalone values.
-In such environments, no single firm dominates the supply of common characteristics, but rather, the planner designate firms to differentiate common characteristics.
+By contrast, the requirement on $r(\bm{\gamma})$ rules out situations in which a single firm has an excessively large standalone value relative to the others.
+The latter condition is automatically satisfied in the symmetric case where $\gamma_i$ is constant across firms, or more generally, if there are at least two firms with nearly equal and largest standalone values.
+In such environments, no single firm dominates the supply of common characteristics; instead, the planner designate firms to differentiate common characteristics.

 Second, product concentration arises when $R(\bm{\gamma})$ is small, as in case~\eqref{prop_sp2}.
 This situation corresponds to an economy in which firms' standalone values are collectively weak, so that idiosyncratic characteristics do not provide substantial appeal to the representative consumer.
 In this case, products are relatively plain in terms of brand-specific attributes, and the social planner assigns all firms to supply the same ideal common characteristics.
 As a result, product concentration emerges, and firms perfectly aligned with the consumer's ideal.